 in the case of Employer to:

-DoubleVerify Inc. 233 Spring Street New York, New York 10013

-Attn: General Counsel

-and in the case of Employee, to him at his most recent address as shown on the books and records of Employer.
+DoubleVerify Inc. 233 Spring Street New York, New York 10013 Attn: General Counsel and in the case of Employee, to her at her most recent address as shown on the books and records of Employer.